jb753/turbigen/doc/index.rst

 :program:`turbigen` user manual
 ===============================

+:program:`turbigen` is a general turbomachinery design system developed by `Dr. James Brind <https://jamesbrind.uk/>`_ of the `Whittle Laboratory <https://whittle.eng.cam.ac.uk/>`_, University of Cambridge.

-:program:`turbigen` is a general turbomachinery design system.
-This documentation contains usage instructions, descriptions of the theory involved, and listings of configuration options.
+This documentation contains
+usage instructions, descriptions of the theory involved, and listings of configuration options.

 .. toctree::